 Tel: (+36 1) 231 0800

-Offers a variety of fish soups (you know that every region in Hungary has its own style of making fish soup, don't you?
-Wide selection of meat dishes and some vegetarian courses too.
+Offers a variety of fish soups (you know that every region in Hungary has its own style of making fish soup, don’t you?
+A wide selection of meat dishes and some vegetarian courses too.